 - The Data Protection Act says that: "Appropriate technical and organisational measures shall be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data."
 This is the seventh data protection principle.
 In practice, it means you must have appropriate security to prevent the personal data you hold being accidentally or deliberately compromised.

 How do I arrange disposal of confidential waste?

 - Confidential papers are placed in the designated confidential waste bin or into sacks.

 - Delivery, collection or exchange of these bins can be requested from the Confidential Waste web form.

 Who removes it?

-- At South Kensington, the Soft Services Support Team will deliver, collect or exchange bins as requested.
+- At South Kensington, Royal Brompton, White City and St. Mary's the Soft Services Support Team will deliver, collect or exchange bins as requested.
 Full containers are held securely in a locked compound until collected by the contractor.
 The contractor will service the other loactions.

 What happens then?